sibelgarofalo/kindertracker/README.md

  2. download the packages `yarn install`
  3. start the application on port 3000 `yarn start`
  4. open the application on [http://localhost:3000](http://localhost:3000)

+### Run Back-end

+The Back-end is built using `yarn` and you can run it and build it using the following steps:

+ 1. enter the folder `cd back-end`
+ 2. download the packages `yarn install`
+ 3. start the application on port 4000 `yarn start`
+ 4. open the application on [http://localhost:4000](http://localhost:4000)